Complex-Portal/complex-portal-documentation/documentation/cp_content.md

 Depending on your browser, you may have to right click on the link and choose "Save Link As" to download the file.

-## Rules used to intergrate the predicted hu.MAP3.0 complexes
+## Rules used to integrate the predicted hu.MAP3.0 complexes

 <table><thead>
   <tr>